 - The course of study and the topic of the thesis shall be approved by the Academic Board of the Faculty of Medicine.

 - One or two supervisors from members of the academic staff of the University will be appointed by the Academic Board of the Faculty of Medicine on the recommendation of the Head of Department concerned.
+The primary supervisor shall be an academic staff member (at the level of lecturer or research fellow or above) of the University of Otago.
 At least one supervisor shall normally be from within the Faculty of Medicine.

 - Candidates for the degree shall be full-time and may not hold any position of emolument or attend any other course without the approval of the Head of Department.